Arondondon/SDKprotocol/SDKProtocol.md

 `Service` is an entity that allows an account to call a service and also call contracts and metadata provider functionality related on service.
 It contains the most important abstract method `call` for calling a service with given parameters.
-It's the base class to `ServiceClientByGRPC` and others that are planned to be implemented to access `daemons` using other methods, such as REST API.
+It's the base entity to `ServiceClientByGRPC` and others that are planned to be implemented to access `daemons` using other methods, such as REST API.

 ##### data